cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/learners/setup.md

 ## Software setup

 In this tutorial, we expect that you will be using a Linux shell on native Linux, macOS or through WSL2 on Windows.
-If you do not have any of them available, you can work through Google Cloud Shell but the instructions in this tutorial are for Linux shell.
+If you do not have any of them available, you can work through [Google Cloud Shell](https://cloud.google.com/shell/docs) but the instructions in this tutorial are for the Linux shell.

 You should be familiar with basic Linux shell commands and have `git` available.